GoogleCloudPlatform/community/tutorials/earthengine-to-bigquery/index.md

 ### Create BigQuery Dataset

-*   Create a BigQuery dataset where you want to ingest the TIF file from GCS.
+*   Create a BigQuery dataset where you want to ingest the TIFF file from GCS.
 ```
 bq --location=${BQ_DATASET_LOCATION} mk \
 --dataset ${PROJECT_ID}:${BQ_DATASET}